peterservice-rnd/robotframework-excellib/README.rst

 Documentation
 -------------

-See keyword documentation for robotframework-excellib library library: docs_.
+See keyword documentation for robotframework-excellib library: docs_.

 Example
 -------